THC and CBD are not the only compounds found in cannabis.

 Beta-caryophyllene can be found in most edible herbs like oregano as well as cloves, black pepper, malabathrum, and cinnamon.

 Of course, beta-caryophyllene is also present in the cannabis plant.

 What are the characteristics of beta-caryophyllene?

-- Appearance: Oily liquid that is clear and colorless in appearance.
+- Appearance: an Oily liquid that is clear and colorless in appearance.

 - Aroma: Woody, spicy, sweet scent.